Skip to main content

 A workspace is responsible for:

-• resolving provider sources
+• declaring provider aliases and sources

-• locking versions
+• locking versions and digests in tinx.lock

 Key files